 Manage IP Addresses

 Assign New IP.
 Leave it blank to automatically assign one.
-Press save and your instance should now have an IPv6 address.
+Press save and your instance should now have

 You might find that even though your EC2 instance has an IPv6 address now, it still can’t connect on whatever service you are running.
 Likely what you’ll need to do is update your Security Group rules for the EC2 instance, because by default it will only be configured for IPv4.

 If you’re intending to allow traffic to the instance from anywhere, simply add